Military recruit training: Denmark

 The Danish Army conducts the HBU (Hærens Basisuddannelse, Army Basic Training course) at 8 bases around the country.
 The course lasts four months, and has its focus on training skills used in connection with the Danish total defence, and on recruiting for the army's international missions, and for the NCO-schools.
 The recruits are technically conscripts, but during recession years, many young men and woman have volunteered for HBU.

 Finland

-Training lasts 5.5 to 11.5 months total.
+Training lasts 5.5 to 11.5 months total, depending on an individual specialization.
 All Finnish conscripts undergo six weeks of basic training (peruskoulutuskausi), which is essentially the same for all servicemen.
 It includes assault rifle (RK-62/RK-95) marksman training, few other basic weapon training, battle training, short field medic training and camping skills.
 At the end of this training, all men are promoted to their first military rank.
 After this, specialized training is given depending on the person (5,5–11,5 months).
 The NCO trainees go to AUK (NCO school) and become corporals or sergeants, from which some are selected to RUK (Reserve officer school) and become second lieutenants.
-The officer and NCO training always lasts a total of 11.5 months.
+Leadership training (officer candidates and NCOs) always lasts 11.5 months.